yijunL/LMAgent/README.md

 * **Self-consistency Prompting:** A novel mechanism that ensures consistent and coherent agent behaviors.

-* **Fast Memory Mechanism:** Utilizes a small-world model to improve memory access and retrieval, enhancing performance.
+* **Fast Memory Mechanism:** The caching function of the memory bank greatly accelerates the efficiency of basic operations.

 * **Multi-user Simulation:** Simulates complex social interactions among multiple users, providing a rich environment for research.